Seatis/my-teaching-materials/java-basics/5-io-exceptions-try-catch-finally/README.md

 If anything can go wrong, it will go wrong.
 Programming is not exempt.
 Exceptions come in all sorts of ways:-
 - the data entered is of a type that isn't expected
 - one is looking for data in the wrong place
-- one falls to a point in the code where one was never expected to get to Let's face it, machines and people don't always behave as anticipated; nor are we *yet* gods.
+- one falls to a point in the code where one was never expected to get to.

+Let's face it, machines and people don't always behave as anticipated; nor are we gods, *yet*.

 Fortunately, we have ways to handle errors.
 One is to code defensively.
-That is, ensure the error cannot occur by, for example, writing checks that validate the data the program is about to handle.
-Another is to have a fallback that says, *if something goes wrong, do this to recover.*.
+That is, ensure the error cannot occur by inserting code that  checks the data that the program is about to handle.
+Another way is to have a fallback that says, *if something goes wrong, do this to recover* .

 I/O (which standards for Input/Output) addresses how we work with *streams* of data.
-Data might be streamed from a source (like YouTube) or the disk drive; a device monitoring items on a conveyor belt.
+Data might be streamed from a source (like YouTube), the disk drive; perhaps a device monitoring items on a conveyor belt.

-And we combine the 2 together here as I/O is one place where you cannot always predict what might be the next item you get.
+And we have combined these topics here as I/O is one place where you cannot always predict what might be happen and therefore must be ready for Exceptions.

 ## Objectives
  - What are the Exceptions and how to handle them using try-catch-finally